 Pediatric Infectious Diseases, American Board of Pediatrics

-University Medical School, Chicago, IL, 1979–present
+Professor of Pediatrics, Northwestern University Medical School, Chicago, IL, 1979–present

 University of Florida College of Medicine, Gainesville, FL: